rtoal/plang-glossary/README.md

 A language construct wrapping a collection of (usually encapsulated) related entities, providing an interface to other modules of a system.

 ### Monad
 Roughly, a type whose values are wrappings over a base type, supporting operations to (1) wrap a value and (2) associatively chain functions that produce wrapped values from unwrapped values; such that first function is both a left and right identity for the second.
-(Example: Lists and Optionals are monads: the first operation puts an item into a singleton list or optional; the second is the `flatMap` you know and love from JavaScript.)
+(Example: Lists and Optionals are monads: the first operation puts an item into a singleton list or optional; the second just `flatMap`.)

 ### Monitor
 An object or module providing mutually exclusive access among its clients to achieve thread safety.

+### Mutable
+Able to be modified.
+Mutable variables can be reassigned; mutable objects can have new values bound to their properties.

 ### Nullish
 A value representing the absence of a value (e.g., `null`) or the lack of information about a value (e.g., `undefined`)